leomotors/Polynomial-Problems-Generator/README.md

 Also works as an interactive program to play!

-## Point of this program
+## 🗺️ Origin of this Project

-R U TRIED OF Your Smol Bro cannot factor polynomial?
+`R U TRIED OF Your Smol Bro cannot factor polynomial?`

-Send this program to them! (compile first)
+Yes!
+I am, factorial polynomial is fundamental skills that you need to survive high school math.

+So this project is created to help practice everyone!

-## To Compile
+## 📜 To Compile

 ```>> make```

+**Note**: Make is needed for this.

+Compilation tested on gcc 9.3.0 in Ubuntu 20.04 and gcc 8.1.0 in Windows (MinGW posix)

 ## 📚 Documentation